Senior Early Notification Case Manager

 In addition to having technical expertise and exceptional organisational skills the Senior Case Manager will also demonstrate the following competencies:

 - Ability to work as a team member and collaboratively with other teams

 - Exceptional customer focus

 - Be focused on continuous service improvement

 - Ability to build and maintain relationships with internal and external stakeholders

 Please ensure that you read the job description attached in further documentation carefully and that you address each of the requirements of the post in the person specification in your supporting statement sections as your application will be assessed against these criteria.
 Your online application should relate to the specific position you are applying for and you are expected to highlight examples and achievements that demonstrate the competencies outlined in the job description and from the vacancy notice in your application form.
 Try to keep it structured and to the point.

 Please note that we do not accept CV’s, therefore your application must be via the NHS Jobs online application form.
 To assess your suitability for this role with consideration to the job description and person specification a range of assessment activities will form part of the selection process.
 This will include:

 A formal interview and further assessments which will be held via conference call or video based interaction rather than face to face meetings.
-The interview date is scheduled on 13 July 2022 and will be used to assess knowledge, skills and competency.
+The interview date is scheduled for week commencing 25 July 2022 and will be used to assess knowledge, skills and competency.

 Some communications about your application and invitation to interviews for this vacancy is done via NHS Jobs therefore please check your NHS Jobs account for any communication and ensure you have added your mobile telephone number and personal email address.
 Unsuccessful applicants will be notified via NHS Jobs of the outcome of their applications.